yaizac/verif_temps3/README.md

 NOTE: this following text is a copy of the beginning of my program which is called "verif_temps3_for_mooc.py".
 I explain you the context and I tried to summarize what each function does.
-The program really starts with line "# Different imports:"
+The program really starts at line 94 with "# Different imports:"

 # Preamble: